codygontech/cement-ai/README.md

    - Backend API: http://localhost:8000
    - API Documentation: http://localhost:8000/docs

+5. **Telemetry**

+   This application collects anonymous usage data to help improve the product.
+No personal information is collected.
+   The telemetry includes system information (OS, CPU, memory), configuration details, and usage patterns.

 ### Configuration

-Create a `.env` file in the backend branch with the following variables:
+Create a `.env` file in the `backend` directory with the following variables:

 ```env
 # Google Cloud